ACl365/MIMIC-demo/docs/strategic_impact.md

 The MIMIC Readmission Prediction project represents not just a technical achievement but a strategic initiative with significant clinical and financial impact.
 By focusing on quantifiable outcomes, seamless workflow integration, ethical considerations, and effective stakeholder communication, we can ensure the system delivers meaningful value to patients, clinicians, and the healthcare organisation as a whole.

-The success of this project will establish a foundation for future AI/ML initiatives in healthcare, demonstrating how advanced analytics can be effectively deployed to improve patient care while optimising resource utilization.
+The success of this project will establish a foundation for future AI/ML initiatives in healthcare, demonstrating how advanced analytics can be effectively deployed to improve patient care while optimising resource utilisation.